 Use baskets to separate out different types of linens such as bath towels from beach towels or different sizes of linens such as King sheets separate from Twin sheets.
 This makes everything easier, especially when guests are staying over.

 Move toward a minimalist wardrobe.
 You will find once you start decluttering your clothing that you no longer need all those scarves, sweaters, jeans, and even shoes that you thought you did.
 You’ll save space in your closet and have less clothing to maintain.

 Give Everyone's Items a Space

 If you have a big family, give everyone a shoe bin in the mudroom, entryway, or foyer.
 Creating storage spaces for individual family members may even get your kids to help you keep the house tidy as well.

 Quickly Declutter a Bag

-Get Control of Your Email Clutter
+Control Your Email Clutter and Junk Mail

-Don’t Forget That Junk in Your Car
+Don’t Neglect the Junk in Your Car

 Use the 5 Things a Day Rule

 Pick up five things and find places for them.
 Everyone has those items in their home that seem to always end up in random spots, such as remotes, keys, or notebooks.
 This is the time to find a designated spot for them, once and for all.